 India, insisted Bishan Singh Bedi, did not declare on 97 for five and hand the series to the West Indians, who needed to score only 13 runs in their final innings.
 They ‘ran out of fit batsmen, players unscarred by the apparent violence of Holding’s short-pitched deliveries.

-Reasonably enough, he was invited to explain why he did not bat in the first innings before he incurred an “agonizing” injury to a finger, and he replied, dead-pan, that he wondered who would have done the bowling had he been hit on the head Bedi.
+Reasonably enough, he was invited to explain why he did not bat in the first inning before he incurred an “agonizing” injury to a finger.
+Then he replied, deadpan, that he wondered who would have done the bowling had he been hit on the head by Bishan Singh Bedi.
 The overwhelming temptation is to wonder whether Bishen Singh Bedi might be the impending recipient of a set of white feathers.

 Yes, I might have batted on.
 But a cricket ball doesn’t hurt me, and I’m perhaps not the best judge.”
-Maybe there is one main Source of regret from this affair.
-Test cricket, so far along the road of intimidators bowling, would no longer seem to have a place for Bishen Bedi.
+Maybe there is one main source of regret from this affair.
+Test cricket, so far along the road of intimidator bowling, would no longer seem to have a place for Bishen Singh Bedi.

 He has expressed his distaste in an ambiguous way, in a fashion that invites more questions than answers.
-What the administrators of the game have to do now, surely, is to insist that umpires do not allow cricket to become little more than a simple test of brute force -” raw courage, a That would be the only reward of some bleak days in the Caribbean this spring.
-This article is published in 1976 by JAMES LAWTON.
+What the administrators of the game have to do now, surely, is to insist that umpires do not allow cricket to become little more than a simple test of brute force—”raw courage, a That would be the only reward for some bleak days in the Caribbean this spring.